last updated: 12 March 2023

 The team presentations

-Eight weeks later, at the first Easy Town conference, book 1, beginning
+At the first Easy Town conference, book 1, beginning

 16:00 | Introducing the Project Teams